Arts • 06 Jan, 2017

 We love sharing good news.
 When AnyArena caught up with French photographer Réhahn at a charity event in November last year, he was getting excited about 2017.
 “I think it will be a very special year,” he told us, “a lot of things will happen.”

 Before it ever reached midnight last Saturday though, his augury had already begun to materialise.
-On December 29 - after a two week delay caused by Hoi An’s propensity to flood - Réhahn opened his own art gallery museum on Phan Boi Chau - The Precious Heritage Collection - a 250 square-metre display of artefacts and photos collected from five years of living in Vietnam.
+On December 29, after a two week delay caused by Hoi An’s propensity to flood, Réhahn opened his own art gallery museum on Phan Boi Chau - The Precious Heritage Collection.
+It's a 250 square-metre display of artefacts and photos collected from his five years of living and working in Vietnam.

-“I bought an old house in the centre of Hoi An, built by the French,” Réhahn told us - the serendipity of this not lost on him either - “I’m renovating it and I will open a gallery museum.
+“I bought an old house in the centre of Hoi An, built by the French,” Réhahn told us - the serendipity of this not lost on him - “I’m renovating it and I will open a gallery museum.
 It will not be an ethnic museum as people might think, but a medium of my exploration of Vietnam.”
-It's now open with English, French and Vietnamese explanations of what you might call his odyssey here - Réhahn estimates that he's covered around 50,000km in his quest to portray the Vietnamese people.
+Today, it's open with English, French and Vietnamese explanations of what you might call his odyssey here.
+Réhahn estimates that he's covered around 50,000km in his quest to portray the Vietnamese people.

-In addition, the Frenchman is waiting to be given the ‘keys to the country’ so to speak, official access to the ten remaining ethnic minorities who live on restricted land that he is yet to photograph - another first for any foreigner.
+In addition, the Frenchman is waiting to be given the ‘keys to the country’ so to speak; official access to the ten remaining ethnic minorities that he is yet to photograph - another first for any foreigner.

 Madame Xong looks at 'The Hidden Smile' in Rehahn's new Hoi An gallery.